India–Uruguay relations

 Prime Minister Shri Narendra Modi with the President of Uruguay Mr. Yamandu Orsi at BRICS Summit in July, 2025.

 India is represented in Uruguay through its embassy in Buenos Aires in Argentina; it also has a consulate general in Montevideo.
 Uruguay has an embassy in New Delhi and a consulate in Mumbai.
 Diplomatic relations were established in 1948.
 The Uruguayan embassy in New Delhi was first opened in 1960 and operated until 1975.
 It was re-opened in 1998.
-In May 2010, Uruguayan ambassador to India Cesar Ferrer requested India to open an embassy in Montevideo.
+In August 2026, India opened a resident embassy in Montevideo.

 High level visits

 In 1968, Indira Gandhi became the first Indian Prime Minister to visit Uruguay.
 Several ministerial visits between the two countries have taken place.
 Uruguayan Vice-President Hugo Fernandez Faingold visited India in 1999, and is the highest ranking Uruguayan official to visit the country.

 Bilateral agreements

 The two countries have signed several bilateral agreements.
 In 1999, the two sides signed an MoU on holding foreign office consultations, an agreement under which Uruguayan diplomats can attend training course in the Foreign Service Institute of India, and an agreement to issue long-term visas to businessmen.
 An MoU on establishing a Joint Commission to promote bilateral relations was signed in January 2007.
 In September 2011, India and Uruguay signed agreements for the avoidance of double taxation and on co-operation in renewable energy.
 In January 2017, India's Union Cabinet approved the ratification of a customs agreement with Uruguay which provides a legal framework for information and intelligence sharing between customs authorities.